 Learning Resources and Services

-Our learning strategists, Ben and Ellyn, can help you develop strategies to improve your academic functioning based on your strengths and learning preferences.
-Strategies may include reading, note-taking, assignment planning, time management, motivation, memory and concentration, as well as ways to manage procrastination, anxiety, and stress.
+Our learning strategist can help you develop strategies to improve your academic functioning based on your strengths and learning preferences.
+Strategies may include reading, note-taking, assignment planning, time management, motivation, memory and concentration, as well as ways to manage procrastination, anxiety and stress.

-Vic’s writing instructors, Susan, John and Michelle, help you develop your capacity to plan, organize, write and revise your essays, reviews, lab reports, case studies, and other academic papers.
+Vic’s writing instructors help you develop your capacity to plan, organize, write and revise your essays, reviews, lab reports, case studies and other academic papers.
 They will go over your work, and help you gain your own skills in writing, revising and editing.
 Go to our Writing Centre page to book an appointment.

-University of Toronto Student Life events and workshops have moved online.
-From Career Chats and Mindful Moments, to resources that help you do your best learning from home, you’ll find resources to stay motivated, focused and connected.
-See the list of events and register through The Career and Co-Curricular Network (clnx).
+From Career Chats and Mindful Moments to resources that help you do your best learning, you’ll find support to stay motivated, focused and connected.
+See the list of events and register through The Career Learning Network.

 We encourage you to register with Accessibility Services if you identify with any of the following disability categories: